-U.S. boosts funding to curb Lake Erie farm runoff
+U.S. pledges $41M more to fight Lake Erie farm runoff

 A federal program to reduce farm runoff in Michigan, Ohio and Indiana that helps feed harmful algae in Lake Erie will more than double in size, the U.S. Department of Agriculture said Monday.